 🎃 When is Trick-or-Treating?

 Some communities, cities and counties designate a day other than Oct.
 31 for trick-or-treating.
 Fairfax County Government does NOT set a different date.
-Halloween is Sunday, Oct.
-31. Your homeowner’s association or apartment complex may set times for events, but neighborhood trick-or-treating is the evening of Oct.
+Halloween is Tuesday, Oct.
+31. Your homeowner’s association or apartment complex may set other times for events, but neighborhood trick-or-treating is the evening of Oct.
 31.

 Looking for a safe and family-friendly way to celebrate the spooky season of Halloween?
-Buckle up and head on out to some of the best home haunts in Fairfax County, where local residents deck out their homes with ghosts, goblins, monsters and ghouls.
+Buckle up and visit some of the most festive home haunts in Fairfax County, where local residents deck out their homes with ghosts, goblins, monsters and ghouls.
 Visit Fairfax has all the details and addresses.

 🎃 Trick-or-Treating Tips

-- Keep an eye on the weather forecast that may impact your preparations.
+- Keep an eye on the weather forecast and prepare accordingly.

 - Plan and discuss your child’s route if you are not joining them.

-- Children should only visit homes that have their porch lights on or active Halloween decorations.
+- Children should only visit homes with porch lights on or active Halloween decorations.

 - Remind children never to enter a stranger’s house.

 - Make sure children know their phone number and address — and they should be able to provide this information in an emergency or if lost.

 - Watch for any power cords or other decorations that might cause kids to trip and fall.

 - Inspect your children’s candy before they eat it — especially for any food allergies.

 - When giving candy, consider treats WITHOUT nuts and other common food allergens.
 Some people use teal pumpkins to distribute allergy-free treats.